oss-slu/SpeechTranscription/Client_Installation_Guide.md

 # Notes for Clients
 * You do not need to modify environment variables—everything required for running the app is pre-packaged.
-* The application does not require Python installation if packaged with the executable (for releases).
+* The application does not require Python installation if packaged with the executable which means for releases.
 * The app takes some time to open.